-Roughly twenty-five miles inside the entrance to Delaware Bay, one of these underwater features, a submerged, three mile long ridge known as Cross Ledge, lies near the main shipping channel.
+Roughly twenty-five miles inside the entrance to Delaware Bay, one of these underwater features, a submerged, three-mile-long ridge known as Cross Ledge, lies near the main shipping channel.
 With a covering in some places of as little as three feet of water, the ledge poses a serious danger to vessels that might stray slightly off course.
-Starting in 1823, the Upper Middle Lightship, appropriately named for its position in the bay, was anchored near the ledge.
+Starting in 1823, Upper Middle Lightship, appropriately named for its position in the bay, was anchored near the ledge.

 The Lighthouse Board was still convinced that placing a lighthouse on Cross Ledge remained the best long-term solution, as evidenced in their Annual Report of 1872.

 The want of a light-house at Cross Ledge Shoals, in Delaware Bay, is very great, for the reasons, 1st, that the light-ship now stationed there is often driven from her mooring by fields of ice, endangering her own safety and (by absence from her station) the safety of commerce.
 2nd, the erection of a light-house to take place of the light-ship, would save the very considerable expense of her crew, and the repairs which from year to year are necessary, and involve much expense.
 The policy of the board is to replace, in all cases where it is possible, our light-ships by light-houses on the shoals which the former are intended to mark, being more certain in their service and involving much less expense for maintenance.

 This reasoning convinced Congress to appropriate $50,000 the following year towards a lighthouse at Cross Ledge.
 A survey of the lighthouse site was conducted in 1873, and on August 15, 1874, the Governor of New Jersey deeded a circular tract on the shoal, 4.9 acres in size, to the federal government.
 Work on the foundation for the lighthouse began in the fall of 1874, before the coming of bad weather.